MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 ### Secrets management

 Secure storage of passwords and other secrets, such as access keys to databases and tokens for API providers, is a common problem for which Azure Key Vault provides a secure solution.
 You can use Azure Key Vault to store secrets for your app running in Azure, and also during development, you can use the Key Vault in Azure, or a local store (`secrets.json`) for local execution, testing, and debugging.
-This lets you quickly get started during design and development without any dependencies on the cloud, but then transition to later stages of testing and production with no disruption.
-Learn how to get started at [Add Key Vault to your web application by using Visual Studio Connected Services](/azure/key-vault/general/vs-key-vault-add-connected-service).
+Get started during design and development without any dependencies on the cloud, but then transition to later stages of testing and production with no disruption.
+Learn more at [Azure Key Vault](/azure/key-vault) and get started at [Connect Key Vault to your web application by using Visual Studio Connected Services](/azure/key-vault/general/vs-key-vault-add-connected-service).

 ### Data migration using Entity Framework